bradgharrison/TakeMeHome/README.md

 - Uses your homepage as a personal launcher for your browsing activities
 - Maintains a single homepage tab instead of opening multiple duplicate tabs
 - Preserves your homepage when opening new tabs
-- Intercepts link clicks on your homepage to open them in new tabs
-- Supports local addresses (localhost) and external websites
 - Follows dark/light mode preferences of your browser
-- Modular code architecture for maintainability

 ## Installation